alexpovel/srgn/README.md

 `srgn` comes bundled with a handful of the most useful of these queries.
-Through its discoverable API (either [as a library](#rust-library) or via CLI, `srgn --help`), one can learn of the supported languages and available, premade queries.
+Through its discoverable API (either [as a library](#rust-library) or via CLI, `srgn --help`), one can learn of the supported languages and available, prepared queries.
 Each supported language comes with an escape hatch, allowing you to run your own, custom ad-hoc queries.
 The hatch comes in the form of `--lang-query <S EXPRESSION>`, where `lang` is a language such as `python`.
 See [below](#custom-queries) for more on this advanced topic.